PostgREST/postgrest-docs/docs/how-tos/working-with-postgresql-data-types.rst

     name hstore unique
   );

 The ``name`` column will have the name of the country in different formats.
-You can insert values using the text representation for that data type, for instance:
+You can insert values using the string representation for that data type, for instance:

 .. tabs::